 There is a lack of capacity and expertise of managing agencies.
-For example in the case of Sikh Heritage the managing body for most of these sites is the Evacuee Trust Property Board (ETPB) that does not have the capacity, expertise or the incentive to manage these sites according to international best practices.
+For example, in the case of Sikh Heritage the managing body for most of these sites is the Evacuee Trust Property Board (ETPB) that does not have the capacity, expertise or the incentive to manage these sites according to international best practices.

 The entire area around a heritage site is significant but the municipal management or relevant authority does not seem sensitised to this.
 Resultantly sites and areas are not developed for optimal religious and / or general tourism.
+The entire municipal area must be taken into account foreign and domestic tourism.
+None of the provincial governmental agencies related to the tourism sector maintain any data that reliably documents foreign and domestic tourist traffic for specific destinations.
+Lack of reliable data thus hampers evidence based policymaking and planning for tourism.

-The entire municipal area must be taken into account when developing master plans for uplifting such sites.
+when developing master plans for uplifting such sites.
 Planning has to consider the surrounding municipal area and meet the basic needs of the primary site across all forms of regulation including zoning (an example of a master plan for Nankana Sahab is attached as annex B).
 Accordingly, appropriate criteria for management needs to be developed.
 One way to do this is to divide Lahore in zones.
 Lahore Development Authority is already implementing a reform whereby Nankana Sahib will become part of a zone called 'Greater Lahore'.